Python Client for UmaDB

 Return Value

-Returns an iterable "read response" instance from which SequencedEvent instances, and the most relevant "last known" sequence number, can be obtained.
+Returns an iterable "read response" from which SequencedEvent instances can be obtained.
 The "last known" sequence number can be obtained from the head() method on the response object.

 if limit was a int, the value returned by the response's head() method will be the sequence position of the last event received from the server.